DimensionSoftware/snapwallet.io/api/README.md

 ## Environment

-grpcserver & hivemind looks for `.env` and there is an example of this file you can copy `.env.example`
+hivemind looks for `.env` and there is an example of this file you can copy `.env.example`

 ## Firestore Emulator